-Professor Ropp has over 18 years experience in technical operations and educational development in risk-sensitive technology industries.
+Professor Ropp has over 18 years experience in technical operations and educational development in risk-sensitive technology industries, including supervisory roles in air vehicle airframe maintenance operations for a major U.S. air carrier.
 He has taught in SATT's Aeronautical Engineering Technology area since 2005, using the School's large transport laboratory jets as research and immersive learning platforms for students.
 His research focus areas include technology innovations for Advanced Aerospace Manufacturing and Next Generation air vehicle lifecycle management; Safety Risk Management for aerospace and airport surface operations.
 Professor Ropp has served on the Federal Aviation Administration's Next Generation Air Transportation System (NextGen) Institute through the Joint Planning and Development Office in Washington, D.C.
 (2008-2010) as a safety working group member, and has researched and presented on safety risk management systems around the world.
-He has developed and deployed safety management systems, quality management system and human factors leadership training in several industry sectors including work with the U.S. Navy’s Undersea Weapons facility at Pearl Harbor, Hawaii, and some of the largest aviation MRO and Air Carrier organizations in North America.
+While at Purdue he has developed and deployed safety management systems, quality management system and human factors leadership training in several industry sectors including work with the U.S. Navy’s Undersea Weapons facility at Pearl Harbor, Hawaii, and some of the largest aviation MRO and Air Carrier organizations in North America.

 FAA certificated Airframe and Powerplant Mechanic.